LoyolaChicagoCS/gradhandbook/source/regulations.rst

 email the department secretary to register you.
 This does not generally make sense in your first semester but is possible in exceptional circumstances.
 It helps if you and the faculty member are familiar with each other.
+Take advantage of community events to meet and get to know faculty.

 The typical approach is for the student to confirm the details of the agreement in an email to the faculty supervisor, being sure to include